 Deciding whether to buy your home may be one of the biggest decisions you ever make so don't rush into it.
-It's important to consider the process carefully as many factors including the state of the economy are out of your control yet may influence you purchase.

 Use this page to compare the costs of renting and buying and to work out the advantages and disadvantages of both options.
 This will help you to decide which is best for you.